The Urgency Room – High Fever in Adults/Children

 Fevers occur when the hypothalamus, your body’s “thermostat,” increases your body’s temperature because of fever-producing substances called pyrogens.
 When pyrogens are released into your blood, you could wind up with a dangerously high fever.
-Pyrogens could come from: bacteria, drugs, toxins, viruses and fungi.
-The severity of a fever and its detrimental results increase the higher your temperature and the longer it persists—which is why getting a high fever treated sooner is always your best option.
+Pyrogens could come from bacteria, drugs, toxins, viruses, and fungi.
+The severity of fever and its detrimental results increase as your condition persists—which is why getting a high fever treated sooner is always your best option.

 High Fever Thresholds

-To give you a rough idea of the fever levels in adults, here is a list:
+To give you a rough idea of the fever levels in adults, here’s a list:

 A high fever in a child may be any temperature higher than 100 degrees Fahrenheit, especially if that temperature is sustained above the 100-degree threshold for extended periods.
 If your child’s temperature is not showing signs of reducing, you should seek emergency care.